-Join PJCE for a preview event of Playing With Words featuring a discussion between writers Stephanie Adams-Santos, Josephine Woolington’s, and Waka T. Brown and composers Gordon Lee, Hans Barklis, and Tim Willcox.
+Join PJCE for a preview event of Playing With Words featuring a discussion between writers Stephanie Adams-Santos, Josephine Woolington, and Waka T. Brown and composers Gordon Lee, Hans Barklis, and Tim Willcox.

 Authors and composers will be prompted by PJCE Artistic Director, Ryan Meagher, to discuss the creative process behind new music to be performed by the 12-piece Portland Jazz Composers Ensemble on November 1st at PSU as part of Literary Arts’ Portland Book Festival.

 The conversation is free to attend.
-Please RSVP at the link below to recieve updates.
+Please RSVP at the link below to receive updates.
 Food and drinks will be available for purchase at Rose City Book Pub.

 Composers & Authors in Conversation